-It’s the smallest room in the house, the bathroom, but making even small changes to your routine in this room can have a big impact on your journey toward going green.
-There are so many different opportunities to change products or change habits, making it easy to get started with just one small change and then move on to others after that has become a natural and normal part of your routine.
+It’s the smallest room in the house, the bathroom, but making even small changes to your routine in this room can impact your journey toward going green.
+There are so many different opportunities to change products or habits, making it easy to start with just one small change and then move on to others after that has become a natural and normal part of your routine.

 Changes in Cleaning

 Cleaning the bathroom is probably not a chore that most of us jump up and down about doing.
 It’s a thankless job, but one that needs to be done with regularity.
-Switching to green and homemade cleaning products will not only simplify your cleaning routine, but will also save you money as you remove toxic store-bought cleaners from your home.
+Switching to green and homemade cleaning products will simplify your cleaning routine and save you money as you remove toxic store-bought cleaners from your home.

-In one of the spray bottles, mix vinegar and water in a 1:1 ratio.
-In the other, you can easily make your own homemade multipurpose cleaner.
-And then just fill up the parmesan cheese container with baking soda.
+Mix vinegar and water in a 1:1 ratio in one of the spray bottles.
+On the other, you can easily make your own homemade multipurpose cleaner.
+And then fill up the parmesan cheese container with baking soda.

 Here are some ideas for switching to homemade and green cleaners: